-The worst feeling a person can feel, I think at least, is regret.
+I think the worst feeling a person can feel is regret.
 I have many regrets in my life and honestly, I will do almost anything to avoid feeling regret again.
 This impacts my trading in ways I am only now beginning to understand.
 So, what am I doing and how should I be doing it instead?

-These subconscious forces, centred around avoidance of regret, can have an incredibly powerful influence over the way we make decisions, and as long as we remain at their mercy we will continue to make poor decisions and thus not reach our full trading potential.
+These subconscious forces, centre around avoiding regret, can have an incredibly powerful influence over the way we make decisions.
+As long as we remain at their mercy we will continue to make poor decisions and thus not reach our full trading potential.

 I hope that this has come across clearly and is easy to understand.
-If you have questions around this topic, please feel free to drop me an email and I’ll go into some more detail.
-I am only really now starting to explore these deeply mental decision making influencers, so my understanding and learning is still a little shaky, although I think that these are some of the building blocks of a real trading mind set.
+If you have questions around this topic, feel free to drop me an email and I’ll go into some more detail.
+I am only really now starting to explore these deeply mental decision-making influences, so my understanding and learning is still a little shaky, but I think that these are some of the building blocks of a real trading mind set.

 Click here to meet the Just One Lap team at one of our live, free events.